 Specify the RabbitMQ server, virtual host, and queue or stream of interest using the SOURCE block.

 The DATA block that you provide must specify the COLUMNS and FORMAT parameters.
 The DATA:COLUMNS block includes the name and type of each data element in the RabbitMQ message.
-The default source-to-target data mapping behaviour of GPSS is to match a column name as defined in COLUMNS:NAME with a column name in the target VMware Greenplum OUTPUT:TABLE:
+The default source-to-target data mapping behaviour of GPSS is to match a column name as defined in COLUMNS:NAME with a column name in the target Tanzu Greenplum OUTPUT:TABLE:

 • You must identify the RabbitMQ data elements in the order in which they appear in the RabbitMQ message.